 For many happy occasions you’ll want to write a special sentiment on a cake.
 The problem is not what to say, but how to make it both legible and gorgeous.
 Everyone has had a good chuckle over the cakes on Cake Wrecks, but we want to avoid having our efforts resemble those mishaps.
-With a few tricks of the trade and a bit of practice anyone can write on a cake like a pro.
+With a few tricks of the trade and a bit of practice anyone can learn how to write on a cake like a pro.
 In my previous how-to videos we have built the foundation for this cake and are now ready to put on the finishing touches

 Equipment and ingredients needed to write on your cake:

 Parchment Paper Sheets – 12 × 16½ – used to practice tracing letters with icing.